ProtonMail vs Mailfence 2026 | Which Is Better?

 This is the big one.
 Both services offer end-to-end encryption, but there's a meaningful difference in how they implement it.

 ProtonMail uses zero-access encryption, which means even Proton's own team cannot read your emails.
-Your messages are encrypted on your device before they ever hit Proton's servers.
-And honestly, that's a powerful guarantee — not something every provider can claim.
+Messages are encrypted on the device before they ever hit Proton's servers.
+And honestly, that's a powerful guarantee, not something every provider can claim.

 Mailfence uses OpenPGP encryption, which is solid and well-established.
 But it doesn't offer zero-access encryption in the same way.
 Mailfence can technically access message metadata and certain data depending on the context.
 For most users this is fine, but for the truly paranoid (in a good way), ProtonMail's architecture is harder to beat.